Melbourne Earthquake Uncovers Building Safety Flaws and Defects

 2. Conduct a full audit of all fire and smoke door systems

-These two steps will minimise the time a particular component of the building structure or safety measure is compromised and poses a risk to occupant safety.
+Undertake a full audit of all fire and smoke door systems.
+Doing so will minimise the time a particular component of the building structure or safety measure is compromised.
+Thus reducing potential risks to occupant safety.

 3. Conduct additional annual passive fire rating systems inspection to identify defects in fire and smoke walls

-Adding this measure on top helps ensure that these components are certified compliant.
+Conduct additional inspections for passive fire rating systems.
+Adding this measure helps ensure that these components are certified compliant.
 Or returned to a compliant condition as quickly as possible.
 Additionally, this measure ensures they will work effectively with the building’s active and passive safety measures.

 By moving each of your auditing and testing inspections forward, we can uncover defects and deterioration caused by the Melbourne earthquake or similar environmental factors.
-Thus avoiding exposure to non-compliant safety measures.
+As a result, we avoid exposure to non-compliant safety measures.

 We encourage all building owners and managers to act quickly to ensure that any non-compliance issues are detected and rectified as soon as possible.
 The quickest way to do that is to contact our Essential Safety Measures Team to walk through your requirements and arrange inspection and certification as quickly as possible.